ISO 9004-1 1994 Guidelines in Plain English

 in-process products

 • Develop methods to verify the quality of in-process products.
+Your verification methods will include inspections and tests, and should consider:

 • Where in-process verifications should be performed.